Oaks

 Lucombe Oak Quercus x crenata

 Introduced as an ornamental.
 A hybrid between Turkey Oak and Cork Oak which occurs naturally in the wild in southern Europe but UK plants are typically artifical hybrids from horticultural stock.
 Rare, but occasionally found where planted in larger parks or cemeteries.
 Flowers May-June.
 Being a hybrid between a deciduous species and an evergreen one, this poor tree appears confused and individuals often drop their leaves in February!
-Horticultural selections are variable in their bark type and the appearance of their leaves (and the timing of leaf drop).
-The photos here are of a large tree of variety lucombeana that grows in Earlham Road Cemtery, Norwich, with an open crown and corky bark typical of this variety.
+Horticultural crosses have been made several times and there is much variability in their bark type and the appearance of their leaves (and the timing of leaf drop).
+Trees show a range in the amount of corkiness of the bark, in the shape and size of the leaves and in the acorn cups and winter buds, according to the amount of influence of each parent.

 Lucombe Oak Lucombe Oak Lucombe Oak Lucombe Oak